Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-A task that is pointless or destined to fail.
+A task or mission that is pointless or destined to fail.

 Usage: